 There was an intermission and everyone got a glass of bubbly.
 It was even warm enough to enjoy it outside!

 Despite the one mishap, Mum and I loved visiting Vienna with AmaWaterways.
 Once we returned to the ship, the AmaMagna set sail from Vienna on its way to the Wachau Valley.
-Stay tuned for Day 5 of the Melodies of the Danube river cruise!
+Read about Day 5 of the Melodies of the Danube river cruise!

 Visit AmaWaterways for more information on this cruise